 In the morning there will be a brief introduction of the theory and practice of Hot Stone therapy and a demonstration as to how they can be used to enhance your Reflexology treatments.
-This will be backed up by a training manual including further reading that you can read at home.
+This will be backed up by a training manual.
 Hot stones can either be used for opening and closing moves on all clients to make your Reflexology treatments stand out from other therapists.
 Alternatively you can offer it as a whole treatment, with hot stones used throughout the treatment for clients wishing to take relaxation to another level.

 The rest of the day will be practical, so be prepared to feel that you have had a day at a Spa by the end of it.
 There will be a demonstration on how Hot stones can be used to enhance your Reflexology treatments.
 You will then carry out treatments on each other, and as classes are a maximum of 8 you are guaranteed plenty of individual tuition.

 You do not need to learn a new sequence for this course, it is about learning how to incorporate these techniques into your current routines.

 For the London courses I will provide everything you need for the day, including a vegetarian soup lunch and refreshments.